-- 1. Before a student attends Central City Value High School for the first time, but only after the student has been admitted, the family is asked to complete an enrollment form by which the school obtains additional information about the student and family. - 2.
+- 1. Before a student attends University Prep Value High School for the first time, but only after the student has been admitted, the family is asked to complete an enrollment form by which the school obtains additional information about the student and family. - 2.
 A member of the school's clerical staff notifies those selected for admission, in the order of their lottery draw, to notify them of admission and begin the enrollment process.
-If the staff member is unable to reach a parent directly, he or she will leave a message asking the parent to call for an appointment.
-If the parent fails to respond within two business days, that student loses his/her place and is moved to the end of the waiting list - 3.
-At the time of contact with a parent, an appointment is scheduled for the parent to meet with Charter School staff to complete the enrollment form.
-Appropriate accommodations are made for parents/guardians who cannot attend an appointment during regular office hours, including extended office hours and the opportunity to submit the enrollment form by mail.
-Charter School staff offer assistance to parents, in person or on the telephone, who need help filling out the form.
-If the parent fails to keep the appointment and does not appear for a rescheduled appointment date, or fails to submit the enrollment form within five business days that student loses his/her place and is moved to the end of the waiting list.
+If the staff member is unable to reach a parent directly, he or she will leave a message

+- asking the parent to call for an appointment.
+If, after two business days, the parent fails to indicate an intent to enroll, that student's name is moved to the end of the waiting list. - 3.
+At the time of contact with a parent, an appointment is scheduled for the parent to complete the enrollment form, either in a group meeting or individually.
+Appropriate accommodations are made for parents/guardians who cannot attend an appointment during regular office hours, including extended office hours and the opportunity to submit the enrollment form by alternative means including mail or email.
+UPVHS staff members offer assistance to parents, in person or on the telephone, who need help filling out the form. - 4.
+If the parent fails to keep the scheduled enrollment appointment and does not appear for a rescheduled appointment date, or fails to submit the enrollment form within five business days, that student's name is moved to the end of the waiting list.